 - The registration label is to be placed so that it is visible from outside the vessel

-- Registration numbers must be 150 mm high and displayed on each side of the vessel
+- On successful application, MAST will issue a unique registration number.
+Registration numbers must be 150 mm high and displayed on each side of the vessel

 - A capacity label will also need to be displayed.

 Tenders not exceeding 4.5 metres and used within a distance of 0.5 nautical miles of the larger vessel need only carry the registration number of the larger vessel.

 If your vessel carries valid registration from another state it does not require Tasmanian registration unless you are settling permanently in Tasmania.